• Recipe Index

 But it is incredible hot from the oven for dinner as well.
 Serve it with some oven fries and it is such an easy dinner....the oven is already on!

 It is also a beautiful dish to gift to a sick friend or new mum, as it is healthy and versatile.
-To gift it, wrap it in parchment paper and wrap it tightly in plastic wrap to keep it fresh.
+To gift it, wrap it in parchment paper then wrap it tightly in plastic wrap to keep it fresh.
 I recommend gifting it whole with instructions (see below) on how to reheat it for dinner and how to keep it if they want to eat it cold.

 Congratulations/Get Well Soon/(Insert your message)